The Love Embrace of the Universe, the Earth (Mexico), Myself, Diego, and Señor Xolotl: Motherhood

-The myth of Kahlo’s infertility, has been refuted by Ankari's critical biography that makes extensive use of original sources.
+The myth of Kahlo's infertility, has been refuted by Ankari's critical biography that makes extensive use of original sources.
 Indeed, rather than being infertile, Kahlo underwent multiple abortions.
-Her reasons included concern for passing on her father's epilepsy, her own ill health, and importantly, and her husband Diego Rivera's not wanting children, as evidenced by the abandonment of several women who had his children.
+Her reasons included concern for passing on her father's epilepsy, her own ill health, and importantly, her husband Diego Rivera's not wanting children, as evidenced by the abandonment of several women who had his children.
 Indeed, in a discussion with two mother's of Diego's children, they and Kahlo come to the conclusion that he himself is like a child, a conclusion clearly depicted in this work.
 However, that does not mean she was uninterested in fertility, and the roles of women in being fertile, and nurturing, and seeing that as an allegory to the earth's fertility and nurturing qualities, as depicted in the Earth (Mexico)'s lactating breasts, and the multiple levels of embrace.

 Diego Rivera

-In contrast to Diego being held as a baby in Frida's embrace, is pictured in The Love Embrace with a third eye on his forehead.
+While Diego is being held like a baby in Frida's embrace, he is also depicted with a third eye on his forehead.
 This is similar to a depiction of Diego in Frida's Diego and I, also painted in 1949.
-The idea of placing a third eye on a person is common in order to reference a deity that is the epitome of wisdom and intelligence.
+Placing a third eye on a person is common in order to indicate a deity or person who is the epitome of wisdom and intelligence.
 Kahlo, who thought of Rivera as one of the most brilliant people in the world, revered his thinking and his works of art to a standard that was god-like, often referring to Diego as "The Master".